lactic-h/learnGit/readme.txt

 Test the Fast-forward merge.
 	The second line to test merge.
 Test the no-FF merge.
-	The 2nd line to teset no-FF merge.
+	The 2nd line to test no-FF merge.
 Test the push function.
+	The 2nd line to test push function.